 "Good night Ginevra"

 Harry ran the rest of the way up the stairs, dodging whatever it was she had thrown.
 He lay down in his bed and smiled at the ceiling.
-Hogwarts was going to be fun.
+For once, Harry felt at ease with where he found himself.